SingularityBlockchain/sophon-chain/evm-utils/architecture.md

 Swap from evm implementation:
-Swap from evm world is done by implementing precompile that modify solana state, when any transaction make call to specific address `ETH_TO_VLX_ADDR` program interupted and `ETH_TO_VLX_CODE` is called.
+Swap from evm world is done by implementing precompile that modify solana state, when any transaction make call to specific address `ETH_TO_SOPHON_ADDR` program interupted and `ETH_TO_SOPHON_CODE` is called.
 When it is called, it expect `recipient` address as argument, also this precompile is done as payable, so it is also expect internal `value` argument, before call this value is substracted from caller account.
-And `ETH_TO_VLX_CODE` is transfer it from EvmState account to account that it tries to find by `recipient` address.
+And `ETH_TO_SOPHON_CODE` is transfer it from EvmState account to account that it tries to find by `recipient` address.

 Problems that we discover before: